ahmedmbakr/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][test-image1] ![alt text][test-image2] ![alt text][test-image3]
 ![alt text][test-image4] ![alt text][test-image5]

-The first image might be difficult to classify because ...
+The first image might be difficult to classify because the number of training data associated with its class is very low.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).